cdapio/hydrator-plugins/core-plugins/docs/ScriptFilter-transform.md

 Description
 -----------
-A transform plugin that filters records using a custom Javascript provided in the plugin's config.
+A transform plugin that filters records using a custom JavaScript provided in the plugin's config.

 Use Case